Alpe6825/Unicornn/README.md

 Warden, P.: Speech Commands: A Dataset for Limited-Vocabulary Speech Recognition (april 2018) https://arxiv.org/abs/1804.03209

-We splitt the dataset in a train and tes dataset with the ration 80:20.
+We split the dataset in a train and test dataset with the ratio 80:20.

 ![DataBalance](Docu/images/DataBalance.png)